ananyaananth29/ML-Security/README.md

-entire project can be found here: https://drive.google.com/file/d/1MgvbYOx8GoWLlV-Rx82EzIXJ9bCqtJVQ/view?usp=sharing Below is a **clean, polished, copy-paste-ready README.md** for your GitHub repo.
-It includes:

-* Clear project overview
-* Threat model
-* Methods
-* Results tables
-* Embedded visualizations using image references
-* Transfer robustness matrix
-* Interpretation & conclusions

-I structured it like a research project README so it looks professional.

----

-# ✅ **COPY–PASTE THE CONTENT BELOW INTO YOUR `README.md`**

----

 # **Human-Aligned Adversarial Robustness: Combining Robust Features with PGD Training**

 This repository contains the implementation and analysis for my **Machine Learning Security Final Project**, where I investigate whether combining: